-The mammalogy collection has over 33,000 catalogued specimens and approximately 500 uncatalogued specimens.
-It consists primarily of skins and skulls, although entire skeletons have been prepared from all specimens acquired during the last 15 years.
-There are 205 large tanned skins, and 16% of the collection (approximately 4500 specimens) has been preserved in fluid.
+The mammalogy collection has over 34,000 catalogued specimens.
+It consists primarily of skins, skulls, and skeletons.
+There are over 200 large tanned skins, and 18% of the collection (approximately 6,300 specimens) has been preserved in fluid.
 Small mammals predominate, primarily rodents and bats of the southeastern USA, the Caribbean, middle and South-America.
-A small mammal survey of Pakistan has contributed 2,600 rodents and insectivores in recent years.
+A small mammal survey of Pakistan in the 1990’s contributed over 3,000 rodents and insectivores.

-The collection continues to grow due to current research projects, donations from individuals and collaborative institutions.
+The collection continues to grow due to current research projects, donations from individuals and collaborative institutions, and through wildlife rehabbers.

 The Florida Museum mammal collection is primarily a research collection, but experiences a broad range of uses beyond this primary function.
 It is used as a: